uptonking/note4yaoo/note-dev-state-redux.md

     - React Context and Redux are stateful, which solves the problem
   - I use react context for small light weight stuff.
 Works great.
   - A redux action triggers the change in the store (computed via reducer),
-    - and then each component [subsctibed to the store via connect/useSelector] can read the store values and re-render.
+    - and then each component [subscribed to the store via connect/useSelector] can read the store values and re-render.
     - This is idiomatic in react-redux world.
   - If your problem is solved with pubsub lib, great for you.
     - But if you keep on adding features the following might happen: